opengisch/QgisModelBaker/README.md

 # Projectgenerator

-This is a QGIS plugin to quickly generate QGIS projects from an existing model with a few mouseclicks.
+This is a QGIS plugin to quickly generate [QGIS](https://www.qgis.org) projects from an existing model with a few mouseclicks.

-Configuring QGIS layers and forms manually is a tedious process.
+Configuring QGIS layers and forms manually is a tedious and error prone process.
 This plugin loads database schemas with various meta information to preconfigure the layer tree, widget configuration, relations and more.

-Interlis models contain more information than a plain database schema.
-This plugin uses ili2pg to import an Interlis model into a PostGIS database and uses the additional meta information to configure the user interface even better.
+[Interlis](https://en.wikipedia.org/wiki/Interlis) models contain more information than a plain database schema.
+This plugin uses [ili2pg](https://github.com/claeis/ili2db#ili2db---importsexports-interlis-transfer-files-to-a-sql-db) to import an Interlis model into a PostGIS database and uses the additional meta information to configure the user interface even better.

 ## Translating the plugin